 You need to have the right approach to make the most out of social media.
 Moreover, you need to be on the right platform for it to work at all.
 Before you jump into the deep end of one single social media app, you should consider doing your research to know how each can benefit and hurt your business.
 Not every app is built the same, and their differences make them great — even if one app is not right for your strategy, it might be beneficial when added as a side strategy along with your main interests.
 Here are the most popular social media apps right now, and the pros and cons of each.

-TikTok has taken the world by storm over the past year, with 800 million users flocking to the site to view, create, and upload short-form videos.
+TikTok has taken the world by storm over the past year, with more than 1 billion users flocking to the site to view, create, and upload short-form videos.
 Whether based around a joke, dance, or trend, there are a lot of views to be gained from TikTok, and businesses are jumping into the game for that very reason.